Burnout recovery coach with curly hair smiling, wearing red shirt against yellow background.

 • My heart arrhythmia kicked up, fluttering all day long

 I only listened when I pushed beyond denial: As I was teetering on the edge of burnout, I took a leadership role in our state’s COVID response and flung myself off Burnout Falls.
-Months and months of high pressure, high visibility, seven-day work weeks finally did for me what years of quiet early burnout symptoms could never do.

 I slumped across the finish line of 2020, entered the new year an exhausted, wasted shell of myself, still unclear what was happening - but determined to never, ever feel this way again.